benklinton/CS-2450-Group-Project/README.md

 When the program needs user input it will move the cursor to the input box and say waiting for user input...

-When running tests tests will run automatically and notify the user of the results in the console
+When running tests tests will run automatically and notify the user of the results in the console.

+To change the color of each module background (the primary color) click and then select the color you want to change it to You can also change the header color (the secondary color) the same way.

 # Building